emilyriederer/website/content/post/causal-design-patterns/index.md

 **Related Methods:**

+-   Variants exist that relax different assumptions.
+For example, there are methods that allow for variation in treatment timing, treatment effect, multiple time periods, and parallel trends conditional on covariates
 -   Synthetic control methods can be thought of as an extension of difference-in-differences where the control is a weighted average of a number of different possible controls
 -   Bayesian structural time-series methods relax the "parallel trends" asummptions of difference-in-differences by modeling the relationship between time series (including trend and seasonal components)